 You probably already know that big carriers buy leads -- lots of leads.
 So do larger agencies.
-You know that to boost a bottom line buying insurance leads is essential.
-You’re now wondering if you should also buy leads and if so how to do it in a way that works.
-While there is no strict formula for success with purchased leads, there are a few things you should know even before you set out to test service to see if it’s right for you.
+You know that to boost revenue buying insurance leads is essential.
+While there is no strict formula for success with insurance leads, there are a few things you should know even before you set out to test a vendor to see if it’s right for you.

 Follow our tips below, and you’ll get the most for the money you spend on insurance leads.